Swiss relax nuclear shelter construction law

 Under new rules that come into force in January 2012, only buildings that have 38 rooms or more will have to build a shelter.
 Previously the law required a shelter for all buildings with eight plus rooms.

-The government has also cut the fee it charges to those who decide not to build a shelter to a maximum of 800 Swiss francs (560 pounds), giving a person the right to a space in a community shelter.
+The government has also cut the fee it charges to those who decide not to build a shelter to a maximum of 800 Swiss francs ($870), giving a person the right to a space in a community shelter. ($1 = 0.9207 Swiss francs)

 (Reporting by Caroline Copley, editing by Paul Casciato)